 For a graphics class at the University of North Carolina I developed an algorithm to approximate global illumination.
 These were the first two tests:

-Rob Wheeler and I designed an architecture for a low-end graphics chip.
+For the final project of the CS 265 Computer Architecture class at the University of North Carolina, Rob Wheeler and I designed a low-end graphics chip (write-up, GitHub).
 A simulator was used to generate this teapot:

 Here’s some advice on premultiplication of colors with alpha.

 I spent a lot of time at PDI working on issues of gamma correction in graphics.